Soft Rock Songs…ahoy!

 Prominently featured as singer/songwriter ballads, soft rock songs rely on quality songwriting and lush production.
 They certainly don’t feature edgier tones or attitude.
 The songs are sweet, soft,, simple, melancholic melodies.

 In fact, Olivia Newton John seems to call out the appeal for these soft melodies with her famous song, “Have You Never Been Mellow”.
 Interestingly, those of 70’s kids often remember hearing these songs in the back of the station wagon on road trips.
 The airwaves were filled with this soft but groovy music known as AM Gold or Easy Listening.
 The genre had many chart toppers and due to the easy vibe of these songs.
 They are alive in the nostalgic consciousness for sure.
 In addition, soft rock songs like Summer Breeze, I’d Really Love to See You Tonight, the Piña Colada song are great examples of these tenets.
 But we could go on with many Bee Gees songs and even famous Bond themes like For Your Eyes Only and Nobody Does it Better.

 There are some departures from the genre here.
-In fact, many groups are not soft rock but they tickle the line by having hits that are downtempo and simple melodic ballads that are classically soft.
+In fact, many groups are not soft rock but they tickle the line.
+Look at the hits that are downtempo and simple melodic ballads but are classically soft.
 The Eagles aren’t a soft rock band.
 However, their hits like I Can’t Tell You Why and Peaceful Easy Feeling are soft rock songs from a more classic rock band.
 Fleetwood Mac would probably fit the same bill.
 At the same time, some hard rock bands dipped into the soft rock zone for big hits in the same era.
 Dust in the Wind by Kansas and Babe by Styx and even Beth by Kiss showed that hard rockers and even some metal bands embraced soft rock.

 Yacht Rock vs. Soft Rock